TheodoreChu/append-editor/README.md

 ## Settings

 You can choose your own custom fonts for the Edit/Append and View/Print modes.
-The Settings Menu has a predefined list of fonts but you can type in a different one if it's not on the list.
+The Settings Menu has a predefined list of fonts to help you with your selection, but you can type in a different one if it's not on the list.
 If you choose a font that is unavailable on your device or browser, then the editor might use your device or browser's default font such as Times New Roman.

+You can define multiple fonts in the order of your preference and separate them by commas.
+The editor will automatically display the next font if your preferred font is unavailable.
+For example, if you want to use a monospace font on all your devices but would prefer not to use `Courier New` if other monospace fonts are available, then you can submit a list of fonts such as `SFMono-Regular, Consolas, Liberation Mono, Menlo, monospace`.
+This is useful if you use many devices with many different operating systems.

 Settings are currently saved on a per-note basis.
 Saving your settings as default may be available in the future.
 Please let me know if you want to add another font to the list.